Kitsune: Inari Shinto deity

 The Fushimi Inari shrine in Kyoto features numerous kitsune statues.

-According to Hiroshi Moriyama, a professor at the Tokyo University of Agriculture, foxes have come to be regarded as sacred by the Japanese because they are the natural enemies of rats that eat up rice or burrow into rice paddies.
-Because fox urine has a rat-repelling effect, Japanese people placed a stone with fox urine on a hokora of a Shinto shrine set up near a rice field.
-In this way, it is assumed that people in Japan acquired the culture of respecting kitsune as messengers of Inari Okami.

 Inari's kitsune are white, a color of a good omen.
 They possess the power to ward off evil, and they sometimes serve as guardian spirits.
 In addition to protecting Inari shrines, they are petitioned to intervene on behalf of the locals and particularly to aid against troublesome nogitsune, those spirit foxes who do not serve Inari.
 Black foxes and nine-tailed foxes are likewise considered good omens.

 There can also be attendant or servant foxes associated with Inari, the Shinto deity of rice.
 Originally, kitsune were Inari's messengers, but the line between the two is now blurred so that Inari Ōkami may be depicted as a fox.
 Likewise, entire shrines are dedicated to kitsune, where devotees can leave offerings.

 According to beliefs derived from fūsui (feng shui), the fox's power over evil is such that a mere statue of a fox can dispel the evil kimon, or energy, that flows from the northeast.
 Many Inari shrines, such as the famous Fushimi Inari shrine in Kyoto, feature such statues, sometimes large numbers of them.

 Swordsmith deity

+Kitsune are traditionally regarded as Inari's messengers rather than the deity itself, but in the Noh play Kokaji, based on the legend of the swordsmith Sanjō Munechika, Inari is described as transforming into the spirit of a fox to assist him.
+Munechika, active in Kyoto during the reign of Emperor Ichijō (r.
+986–1011), was ordered to forge a blade for the emperor but lacked a partner skilled enough to assist him.
+He traveled to Fushimi Inari Shrine to pray for aid, where a mysterious boy appeared and promised to help him, then vanished onto Mount Inari.
+When Munechika returned home and began the forging ritual, Inari appeared in place of the boy and matched every hammer stroke without instruction — in some depictions taking the form of a fox, in others appearing with an entourage of foxes as the deity's messengers.
+The finished blade, Kogitsune-maru ("Little Fox"), was inscribed with both Munechika's smithing name and the word "kogitsune," commemorating the fox spirit's assistance.